xportas/xportas/README.md

 # Hi, I'm Xabi 👋

-I'm a backend developer with experience in TODO...
+I am a backend developer with experience in some technologies, such as those listed below.
+I've been involved in several development projects including mobile applications...
+TODO   You can find some of these projects in my github profile.
+If you have any questions, or want to talk to me, feel free to contact me!

 ## 🛠️ Skills and Tools